krzeszew/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPytorch_Interactive_Chat_Quantization/README.md

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | How to create interactive chat and add INT8 dynamic quantization form Intel Extension for Pytorch* (IPEX)
+| What you will learn   | How to create interactive chat and add INT8 dynamic quantization form Intel Extension for PyTorch* (IPEX)
 | Time to complete      | 5 minutes
 | Category              | Concepts and Functionality